Not all Panettone are the same. Fact. Not all Panettone taste the same. Fact

 Panettone, the Italian Christmas cake that should be added to the Unesco Intangible heritage list due to its worldwide appeal, is now eaten all over the world and not just on Christmas day and thanks to its worldwide appeal, it has moved beyond what we now call “Tradizionale”, also known as Panettone Milanese, its birthplace.

-And whilst the Panettone shape has not changed, pastry chefs and chefs have taken the cake to an all new level.
-From the ingredients used to the baking process, there are plenty of options available for Panettone lovers, with prices starting at £3 and going all the way to £100 and beyond and due to their current status, it is not unusual to find artisan Panettone in special boxes, from fashion designer to hand painted, costing several hundred pounds.
-Panettone has become much more than a cake, it is a symbol, it represents holiday, Italy, celebrations, families sitting together and Christmas.
+And while the Panettone shape has not changed, pastry chefs and chefs have taken the cake to an all new level.
+From the ingredients used to the baking process, there are plenty of options available for Panettone lovers, with prices starting at £3 and going all the way up to £100 and beyond and due to their current status, it is not unusual to find artisan Panettone in special boxes designed by fashion designer or hand painted, costing several hundred pounds.
+Panettone has become much more than a cake, it is a symbol, it symbolises the holiday season, Italy, celebrations, families sitting together and Christmas.

 But what is the difference between an artisan and an industrial Panettone?
-To answer the question we first need to be aware of what a Panettone is.
+To answer the question, we first need to know what a Panettone is.
 The Panettone is defined in the Italian law, yes it has been written in the law, as a cake with the classic Panettone shape, muffin, made with the following ingredients: flour, sugar, fresh eggs (with at least 4% of yolk), butter (at least 16%), dried grapes and candied fruit (at least 20%), yeast and salt.
-This is the recipe for the traditional, the Milanese, Panettone; for all other styles or fillings, the additional ingredients must be added to flour, sugar, fresh eggs and butter keeping the same minimum percentages.
+This is the recipe for the traditional, the Milanese, Panettone; for all other styles or fillings, the additional ingredients must be added to flour, sugar, fresh eggs and butter.
+The law states for each ingredient the minimum amount.

 One of the main, and easier to spot, difference between artisan and industrial panettone is listed on the ingredients’ list: preservatives.
 Industrial Panettones tend to have preservatives added to their recipe to prolong their shelf life, making them last up to a year.
 Artisan Panettone don’t, and as a result, have a shorter shelf life, depending on the style and filling of the Panettone, and it varies between one and a few months.

 But the main difference, and the cause of such a large price difference, is in the quantity and quality of the main ingredients.
-From flour to butter, there are plenty of choices, from very cheap, low quality, to high quality, costly.
+From flour to butter, there are plenty of choices, from low quality and very cheap to high quality and costly.
+One of the easiest to spot is the lack of butter, a dry, white panettone contains just the minimum amount of butter.
 Artisan pastry chefs always choose the highest quality ingredients, they never compromise on quality, and “improve” the recipe increasing the percentage of the different ingredients, they don’t just use the minimum as prescribed by the law to be able to call the cake “Panettone”.
-Another difference, very important , is the yeast used: artisan pastry chefs always use mother yeast instead of brewer’s yeast, a slower process resulting in a better cake.
+Another difference, very important , is the yeast used, artisan pastry chefs always use mother yeast instead of brewer’s yeast, a slower process resulting in a better cake.

 And the Panettone has now become vegan friendly, the first vegan Panettone have been created.
 Vegan Panettone are still very rare and mainly an artisan affair, due to the risk of contamination for big, industrial producers.
 In the vegan Panettone, the butter is replaced with a vegetable alternative but by doing so, to produce a good, soft, vegan Panettone requires skills and work, butter is a very important ingredient in the Panettone’s recipe because it gives the colour and the softness to the cake.
 Lastly, because they do not contain butter, vegan Panettone cannot be called “Panettone”, so they are often given other names but are just vegan panettone.